Wednesday, October 5, 2011

-October 5, 1957: The first World Series game in the State of Wisconsin is played.
+October 5, 1957: The 1st World Series game in the State of Wisconsin is played.
 The Yankees beat the Milwaukee Braves 12-3 at Milwaukee County Stadium in Game 3.

-October 5, 1966: In the first World Series game in Baltimore Orioles history, Polish-born reliever Moe Drabowsky has to bail out Dave McNally, and sets a Series record with 11 strikeouts in relief.
-Frank Robinson and Brooks Robinson both hit first-inning home runs, and the Orioles beat the Los Angeles Dodgers, 5-2.
+October 5, 1966: In the 1st World Series game in the State of Maryland, Polish-born reliever Moe Drabowsky has to bail out Dave McNally, and sets a Series record with 11 strikeouts in relief.
+Frank Robinson and Brooks Robinson both hit first-inning home runs, and the Baltimore Orioles beat the Los Angeles Dodgers, 5-2.
 They would go on to sweep, with McNally redeeming himself by winning the clinching game.

 McNally and Drabowsky, and Dodger starter Don Drysdale, have died.
 Still alive from this game, 45 years later: Orioles Brooks Robinson, Frank Robinson, John "Boog" Powell, Luis Aparicio (though better-known as a Chicago White Sock), Russ Snyder, Andy Etchebarren, future Yankee World Series hero Paul Blair, and future Met manager Davey Johnson; and Dodgers Maury Wills, Tommy Davis, Lou Johnson, Jim Lefebvre, Wes Parker, Ron Fairly, Joe Moeller, Jim Barbieri, and Fair Lawn, New Jersey native Ron Perranoski.